lukaross368/minikube-helm-demo/README.md

 - Simple React Database UI App Connected to a Django Backend
 - Django is talking to containerised postgres DB
 - All three services running in docker containers (spin up locally with docker compose file)
+- To Run the App and test locally just run `docker-compose up --build`

 ### Kubernetes setup
 - Database deployed with stateful set and making sure data is persisted to a volume